Water on the knee

 Water on the knee can be caused by many different types of problems, ranging from traumatic injuries to diseases and conditions.

 Diseases and conditions

-The anterior cruciate ligament (ACL) is one of the key ligaments that helps stabilize your knee joint.
+The anterior cruciate ligament (ACL) is one of the key ligaments that help stabilize your knee joint.
 The ACL connects your thighbone (femur) to your shinbone (tibia).
-A torn ACL is a common knee ...
+It's most commonly torn during ...